adsbynimbus/nimbus-ios-sample/README.md

 - Ads by mediation platforms (Google)
 - Ads with OM SDK viewability integration
 - Ad Markup Renderer

+## SwiftUI

+Are you looking to integrate Nimbus using SwiftUI?
+We have created a dedicated sample app specifically for SwiftUI developers.
+This example demonstrates best practices for integrating Nimbus in a SwiftUI environment.

+Explore our [SwiftUI Sample App](https://github.com/adsbynimbus/nimbus-ios-sample/tree/main/SpecificSamples/AdMob/AdMobSwiftUISample) to learn more.

 ## Testing Ad Markup